Comparing Credit Card Offers for Good Credit

 Best for Bonus Cash Back on U.S. Supermarkets

 The Amex EveryDay card is highly versatile and balanced.
-Its strength lies in its lengthy 0% intro APR period of 15 months and lower transfer fees, but it also offers some noteworthy rewards.
+Its strength lies in its lengthy 0% intro APR period of 15 months (14.74% - 25.74% variable after that) and lower transfer fees, but it also offers some noteworthy rewards.
 Namely, the 10,000 point welcome bonus and solid rewards rate of 2x points per dollar at U.S. supermarkets (on up to $6,000 per year).

 Bottom Line: The Amex EveryDay card strikes an ideal balance between balance transfers and earning rewards.